What the heck is Traditional Chinese Veterinary Medicine (TCVM) and isn’t it obsolete?

 It is impossible to explain the TCVM principles in a short article.
 If you would like to learn about the theory behind the Traditional Chinese Veterinary Medicine, I recommend you read Four Paws, Five Directions: A Guide to Chinese Medicine for Cats and Dogs by Cheryl Schwartz, DVM.
 This book was recommended to me when I was researching the TCVM approach, and it provided me with a good understanding of what the Traditional Chinese Veterinary Medicine is all about.

-It explains in plain language what the theory behind the Traditional Chinese Veterinary Medicine is and how it is reflected in the diagnostics and treatment.
+It explains what the theory behind the Traditional Chinese Veterinary Medicine is and how it translates to diagnostics and treatment.

 Of course, you don’t need to understand it in order for your dog to benefit from it.
 Finding a practitioner and following through with the treatment does not require knowledge of the theory.
 Me, I like to understand things.